-The NT Government is working closely with key industries and farming groups, as well as Commonwealth, state and territory governments through the national response arrangements.
+Along with working closely with the affected communities, the Northern Territory department is working closely with the banana and nursery industries, the Commonwealth, as well as other state and territory governments through the national response arrangements.

-Following confirmation of the disease, some states including Western Australia and Queensland, have restrictions in place that prohibits banana fruit and/or banana plant material being brought in from the Northern Territory.
-Growers should check requirements before sending fruit out of the Northern Territory.
+Following confirmation of the disease, banana growing states including Western Australia, New South Wales and Queensland, have restrictions in place that prohibits banana fruit and/or banana plant material being brought in from the Northern Territory.

 While there are quarantine checkpoints at some state borders, travellers should not take banana fruit, the peel or banana plant material out of the area from which it was purchased.